rtlayzell/libimg/README.md

 }
 ```

-## Using std.algorithms to Reverse Image Pixels.
+### Using Standard Algorithms to Manipulate Image Pixels.
 This sample demonstrates the stl style of the library allowing the use of std.algorithms to manipulate bitmap images.
 ```c++
 #include <iostream>